carlohamalainen/carlohamalainen.github.io/_posts/2017-08-17-ubuntu-17-device-not-managed.md

 categories:
   - Uncategorized
 ---
-I plugged in a D-Link DUB-1312 to my laptop running Ubuntu Zesty but Network Manager said that the interface was &#8220;not managed&#8221;.
+I plugged in a D-Link DUB-1312 to my laptop running Ubuntu Zesty but Network Manager said that the interface was "not managed".

 The fix, found [here](https://askubuntu.com/questions/882806/ethernet-device-not-managed), is to remove the contents of one file.
 Better to save the original file and touch an empty one: